euroledger/fullstackchallenge/README.md

 The app allows users to add to their balance for various tokens, to place orders with those tokens and to view open orders.

-As yet, the ability to cancel orders is still in progress (see View Open Orders screen).
+Orders can be cancelled by clicking on the cancel icon in the view open orders screen.

 # Improvements